 - Tria Instructions for use booklet

-It feels solid and a quality build, but I’m mindful to treat this expensive bit of kit with care.
-I plug in the charging cable and that to the mains and sit down to read the instruction booklet.
+Plug in the Tria’s charging cable, then that to the mains and sit down to read the instruction booklet.

 Clinical study results

 The user manual also details the Tria clinical study and results for 79 subjects after only 3 treatments.
 This is the origin of the attention-grabbing statement as follows on the website and the packaging:

 “Tria reduces up to 70% of unwanted hair after just 2 treatments in as few as 3 months.”
 Tria Beauty

 This sounds great and sets expectations you’ll see fantastic results and fast.
 But that’s not the case for everyone.
 Please keep reading to the round-up of the online feedback to learn more.